Hanmer Springs Activities Attractions Travel Guide Weather

 1. Mt Isobel

-This Forest path is a short walk appropriate for people of all ages and fitness levels that includes a variety of wooden sculptures that may be found around the forest.
+This Forest path is a short walk appropriate for people of all ages and fitness levels, which includes a variety of wooden sculptures that may be found around the forest.
 Keep an eye out for the wooden dog, tuatara, gigantic, orangutan, and other creatures!
 The Mt Isobel Track, a 5-hour return climb to the alpine summits with magnificent mountain landscapes, is a more strenuous option.
 The Fairy Door Track, located closer to town, is a must-see for families.

 The Hanmer Forest and other treks at Hanmer Springs are also worth checking out.